lippertto/janus-trainer/README.md

 ## Features

+- Make courses disabled.
+(Also in the UI.)
 - Allow users to choose their own courses (Michael Busch)
 - Auto-Approve
-- Make courses disabled.
-(Also in the UI.)
 - Playwright test: enter -> approve -> compensate.
 - Playwright test: duplicates
 - Warning if training limits have been reached
 - offerings: make weekday a radio group.
 Training can have only 1 weekday
+- include tour for new users: https://github.com/elrumordelaluz/reactour

 ## Tech update

 - Join payments and compensation api routes (and domain objects) into /payments/{id}/compensations
+- Run API tests in CI

 # Common tasks